-Raeburn, T and Schmied, V and Hungerford, C and Cleary, M, Autonomy Support and Recovery Practice at a Psychosocial Clubhouse, Perspectives in Psychiatric Care pp. 1-8.
-ISSN 0031-5990 (2016) [Refereed Article]
+Raeburn, T and Schmied, V and Hungerford, C and Cleary, M, Autonomy support and recovery practice at a psychosocial clubhouse, Perspectives in Psychiatric Care, 53, (3) pp. 175-182.
+ISSN 0031-5990 (2017) [Refereed Article]

-PURPOSE: To explore how recovery practices are embodied in the behavior of staff and implemented by staff and members at a psychosocial clubhouse.
+Purpose: To explore how recovery practices are embodied in the behavior of staff and implemented by staff and members at a psychosocial clubhouse.

-DESIGN AND METHODS: Case study design guided 120 hr of participation observation and 18 interviews at a psychosocial clubhouse.
+Design and Methods: Case study design guided 120 hr of participation observation and 18 interviews at a psychosocial clubhouse.
 Data were subjected to thematic analysis guided by self-determination theory.

-FINDINGS: "Autonomy support" emerged as an overarching theme, with three subthemes: "voice cultivating," "talent scouting," and "confidence coaching."
+Findings: "Autonomy support" emerged as an overarching theme, with three subthemes: "voice cultivating," "talent scouting," and "confidence coaching."

-PRACTICE IMPLICATIONS: Autonomy support is an important means of supporting the self-determination of clubhouse members.
+Practice implications: Autonomy support is an important means of supporting the self-determination of clubhouse members.
 The findings of this study inform the ongoing development of the clubhouse involved and also provide insights for health services generally in relation to how to implement recovery-oriented practice.

 |Item Type:||Refereed Article|

-|Research Division:||Medical and Health Sciences|
+|Research Division:||Health Sciences|

-|Research Field:||Mental Health|
+|Research Field:||Mental health services|

-|Objective Field:||Mental Health|
+|Objective Field:||Mental health|

-|Author:||Cleary, M (Professor Michelle Cleary)|
+|UTAS Author:||Cleary, M (Professor Michelle Cleary)|

 |Deposited By:||Health Sciences|